grishrl/leagueUp/README.md

 Request a copy of the .env file for the node server

+Create a file in the top level directory "Procfile" Inside the proc file paste the following: web: npm start

 at the top directory level of the project from CLI; run heroku local:start web

 inside the client directory run npx ng build --watch --configuration=local